How We Protect Your Privacy

 You may choose to provide personal information to website visitors or other third parties who are not our suppliers.
 Please use caution when doing so.
 The privacy policies and customs of these third parties determine what is done with your information.

 When someone visits Embassyabuja.com we collect standard internet log information and details of visitor behaviour patterns.
-We do this to find out things such as the number of visitors to the various parts of the site.
+We do this to learn more things such as the number of visitors to the various parts of the site.
 We collect this information in a way which does not identify anyone.
-We do not make any attempt to find out the identities of those visiting any of our websites including Embassyabuja.com.
+We do not make any attempt to learn more the identities of those visiting any of our websites including Embassyabuja.com.
 We will not associate any data gathered from this site with any personally identifying information from any source.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.